 I think I concur.
 I believe that State would have determined that it was in the national interest to tell Representative Ryan that there was no threat to his life in going to Guyana.
-A threat assessment, then, before you.
+A threat assessment, then, appears to be a fine move if State will tell you what it finds.